-A Queue is a grouping of Issues sorted by customer wait time with a built-in backlog line.
+A Queue is a grouping of Issues sorted by end user wait time with a built-in backlog line.
 Queues can be used in your workflow in a number of ways, as detailed below.

 This feature may be a good fit for your team if you have at least 10 team members and 2 or more Agent Groups, and must be unlocked with an upgrade.
 Please reach out to your Account Manager or to email@example.com to learn more about how you can use Queues to scale your workflow.